Dave-Sterry/Imposter/Imposter/Worklog.md

 3/5/21

-8:00 - Research styling methods for React
+8:00am - Research styling methods for React

-8:51 - Finish video on styling, need more coffe.
+8:51am - Finish video on styling, need more coffe.

-9:23 - Research React Spring Parallax Scrolling, mess around with example on Codepen.
+9:23am - Research React Spring Parallax Scrolling, mess around with example on Codepen.

-10:09 - Set up seperate project to further explore React Spring Parallax scrolling code
+10:09am - Set up seperate project to further explore React Spring Parallax scrolling code

-10:50 - Figured out how layers are generated, how ojbects are placed on page.
+10:50am - Figured out how layers are generated, how ojbects are placed on page.
 And how to scrolling horizontally!

+11:50am - add begining of parallax to project

+1:40pm - work on structuring story in parallax layers